milanj82nis/clean-blog/README.md

 SQL file with all tables can be founded in include folder.

-In files login.php , register.php , contact.php and password-reset.php you need to change and add RECAPTCHA_SITE_KEY, and in user.class.php you need to change RECAPTCHA_SECRET_KEY with your own.
+In config.inc.php file you need to change and save info about your recaptcha and mailtrap keys.

+Security Vulnerabilities
+If you have found a security issue, please contact the author directly at milanj31@gmail.com